strongio/torchcast/README.rst

 torchcast
 ==========

-``torchcast`` is a Python package for forecasting built on top of `PyTorch <http://pytorch.org>`_.
-Its focus is on training and forecasting with *batches* of time-series, rather than training separate models for one time-series at a time.
+``torchcast`` is a Python package for forecasting with state-space models built on top of `PyTorch <http://pytorch.org>`_.
+Its focus is training and forecasting with *batches* of time-series, rather than training separate models for one time-series at a time.
 In addition, it provides robust support for *multivariate* time-series, where multiple correlated measures are being forecasted.

 .. image:: docs/examples_air_quality_6_2.png